mishfit/tusc-ui/app/services/Validation/README.md

-### Validation for bitshares-ui and ant getFieldDecorator
+### Validation for tusc-ui and ant getFieldDecorator

 #### Supported types of validation